DNature/divinehycenth-/pages/blog/2020-03-04_remove-all-unused-css.md

 layout: "bloglayout"
 title: "Remove all unused CSS Selectors"
 description: "A reference guide on how to remove unused CSS selectors, Minify CSS files to reduce your website's loading time"
-imageUrl: "/images/blog/apple.jpg"
+imageUrl: "/images/blog/woman.jpg"
 tags: ["css", "purgecss", "minify"]
 ---

-# Remove all unused CSS Selectors

-A reference guide on how to remove unused CSS selectors, Minify CSS files to reduce your website's loading time
+## A reference guide on how to remove unused CSS selectors, Minify CSS files to reduce your website's loading time

 <br/>

 ![Minify Css files](/images/blog/remove-unused-css/remove-unused.jpg)